Blosc/bloscpack/README.rst

 ~~~~~~~~

 By default, the number of threads that Blosc uses during compression and
-decompressoion is determined by the number of cores detected on your system.
+decompression is determined by the number of cores detected on your system.
 You can change this using the ``[-n | --nthreads]`` option:

 .. code-block:: console